-The panel considers the programme graduates to have reached the intended learning outcomes and to be qualified to enter the labour market and to find appropriate positions.
+The panel considers the programme graduates to have reached the intended learning outcomes and to be qualified to enrol in master programmes or to enter the labour market.

 The considerations have led the assessment panel to assess standard 4, Achieved learning outcomes, to be satisfactory.